FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 Change the configuration under "JSON Web Token settings" to have the following values:

-- "JWT duration": 3600
+- "JWT duration": 3600.
-- "Access Token signing key": Select "Auto generate a new key on save"
+- "Access Token signing key": Select "Auto generate a new key on save".
-- "Id Token signing key": Select "Auto generate a new key on save"
+- "Id Token signing key": Select "Auto generate a new key on save".

 Click the save icon in the top right to save your changes.
 Your resulting application configuration should be similar to the following: